If you’re like most writers, you want to turn your passion for writing into a real online business.

 - Need to design (or pay for someone)

 Honestly, there aren’t many cons to having your own freelance writing website.
 This is an essential part of becoming a successful freelance writer.

-I tell all my students, if you don’t have a freelance writing website or blog, clients won’t take you serious.
-While you can make money without one, it’s going to take a lot more effort to land clients from job boards.
-Not to mention, job board clients won’t pay nearly as well as cold pitch clients.
+I tell all my students inside Freelance to 5K, if you don’t have a freelance writing website or blog, people won’t take you serious.
+While you can make money without a website, it’s going to take a lot more effort to land clients from job boards.
+Not to mention, these individuals won’t pay nearly as well as people that you cold pitch.